sparkfabrik/drush_pre_deploy/README.md

     "web/modules/contrib/{$name}": ["type:drupal-module"],
 ```

-To make sure the hook command is discover, you need to add a custom "drush.yml" configuration in a drush folder like this:
+To make sure the hook command is discovered, you need to add a custom "drush.yml" configuration in a drush folder like this:
 ```
 .
 └── ROOT_PROJECT_PATH/